 $ cat ~/.ssh/id_rsa.pub

-3. Add the destination server’s Public SSH key to the source server
+3. Add destination server’s Public SSH key to source server

-There are a few ways of achieving this.
-Use the following if you have access to the source server’s cPanel.
+- There are a few ways of achieving this.
+If you have access to the cPanel of the source server, head into the SSH Access settings.

-Paste in the destination server’s public SSH key copied previously
+- Paste in the destination server’s public SSH key (the one we just created) to the Public Key field

-Add an arbitrary name to the Name field & click Import
+- Add an arbitrary name to the Name field and click Import

-4. Now the fun part… Login to the Source server via the Destination server
+4. Login to the source server via the destination server

 The destination server is now authorised to access the source server.

-You can use the WHM/cPanel domain as IPADDRESS
+Note: You can use the WHM/cPanel domain as ipaddress

-If you cannot access, you may need to use a different port e.g. for some servers use ssh -p 4001 USER@IPADDRESS
+If you cannot access the source server, you may need to use a different port.
+For some servers you can use ssh -p 4001 username@ipaddress.
+The destination server’s IP address may need to be authorised.

 $ cd public_html